 Competitive Scholars Programs

-Samford’s scholars programs do not provide additional scholarship opportunities for entering freshman.
+Samford’s scholars programs are available to incoming freshman and do not provide additional scholarship opportunities.
 They are, however, designed to provide students with unique learning and experiential opportunities that align with their specific passions.
 Programs could include stipends for study abroad, undergraduate research experience or service learning projects to assist our communities in Birmingham and throughout the world.
 Please click on the links below to learn more about any of these exceptional learning opportunities at Samford.

 Kenny Morgan Scholarship

-The Kenny Morgan Foundation of Birmingham awards a scholarship to students who live in the Birmingham area and possess characteristics of scholarship, character, leadership and service.
+The Kenny Morgan Foundation of Birmingham awards a scholarship to high school students who live in the Birmingham area and possess characteristics of scholarship, character, leadership and service.

 Minister Dependent Scholarship